 Date Published: Thursday, December 17th, 2009

 Post-menopausal women taking selective serotonin reuptake inhibitor (SSRI) antidepressants have a small, though statistically higher risk of stroke, according to a newly published study.
-SSRIs include the drugs Prozac, Paxil, Zoloft, Lexapro, and Celexa.
+SSRIs include the drugs Paxil, Paxil, Zoloft, Lexapro, and Celexa.

 Antidepressant use in the US has more than quintupled since the early 1990s, and SSRIs have replaced older medications called tricyclic antidepressants, which can be toxic the heart.
 According to a press release announcing this latest study, SSRI antidepressants have fewer side effects in general and are known to have aspirin-like effects on bleeding, which could protect against clot-related cardiovascular disorders.
 But not much is known about how SSRIs affect the heart.
 This is especially true in the case of postmenopausal women, who are at increased risk for both heart disease and depression.